lensapp/lens/docs/contributing/promotion.md

-# Promoting
+# Promotiion

 Help promote Lens!
 If you are not a developer (or even if you are), you can still contribute to the project, a lot, by helping us promote it.
 As we are a free open source project, the community is our most important asset, so here are some ways that you can help the project continue to grow.

-## Follow, Like, Recommend, Favorite, Vote and Star Us
+## Follow, like, recommend, favorite, vote, and star us

 There are many sites where you can vote, recommend, favorite and star us.